LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

    Takes two parameters: a string value and a ``-find`` keyword/value parameter.
    Returns an array with each instance of the ``-find`` regular expression in the string parameter.
-Optional ``-ignoreCase`` parameter uses case insensitive patterns.
+Optional ``-ignoreCase`` parameter uses case-insensitive patterns.

 .. method:: string_replaceRegExp(\
       input, \